MarlinFirmware/Marlin/README.md

 ## Current version of Marlin

-The files in this repository contain the source, configs and compiled firmware for Marlin: 2.0.7.2
+The files in this repository contain the source, configs and compiled firmware for Marlin: 2.0.7.2 (If you downloaded before 12:00pm GMT on 15-11-2020 please download and install again).

 The firmware within this repo uses modified versions of the standard Marlin config files created by the talented @thisiskeithb.